amberframework/docs/guides/websockets/sockets.md

 ## Add a new Route

-We need to add a new route so that a handshake can be established with the server.
+A new route needs to be added so that a handshake can be established with the server.
+Notice how after `\chat`, the struct `ChatSocket` that was created above is mapped to that route.

 ```ruby
 Amber::Server.configure do |app|